nmrugg/gulp-hash-src/readme.md

 enc         Encoding (default: "hex")

-exts        The types of files to hash
+exts        An array of the types of files to hash
             (default: [".js", ".css", ".jpg", ".jpeg", ".png", ".gif", ".svg", ".pdf", ".ico", ".ttf", ".woff"])

 regex       The regular expression to find links